otrv4/otrv4/otrv4.md

 #### Pre-key message

 This is the first message of the DAKE.
-Bob sends it to Alice to commit to a choice of D-H and ECDH key.
+Bob sends it to Alice to commit to a choice of DH and ECDH key.
 A valid Pre-key message is generated as follows:

 1. Create a user profile.
 How to do this is detailed [here](#creating-a-user-profile)
 2. Choose a random ephemeral ECDH key pair:
   * secret key `x` a random element from `Z_q` (448 bits).
   * public key `X`
-3. Generates an ephemeral D-H secret key pair:
+3. Generates an ephemeral DH secret key pair:
   * secret key `a` (640 bits).
   * and a public key `A = g3 ^ a`.